 How To Deal With Today's News Cycle As A Highly Sensitive Person

-Between the widespread fires, intense hurricanes, and mass shootings, the news is a scary place right now.
+The news is a scary place right now.
 When world events are triggering or downright heartbreaking, they can be difficult to navigate emotionally.
 Highly sensitive and empathic people—who can sometimes more easily pick up on or feel the energy and emotions of others—might find the news cycle especially daunting or even paralyzing.
 Here's how highly sensitive and empathic people can forge a relationship to world events that is informative, healthy, and meaningful:

 1. Expect to be less engaged with events in the larger world when your own personal world is in turmoil.